 • Fares from the Transit and Commuter Systems.
-On January 25, 2017, the MTA Board approved transit and commuter fare increases that are expected to go into effect on March 19, 2017.
+The previously approved transit and commuter fare increases were implemented on March 19, 2017.

-The base subway, local bus and paratransit fares will remain unchanged at \$2.75 per trip and the base express bus fare will remain unchanged at \$6.50 per trip.
-The Pay-Per-Ride MetroCard bonus decreased from 11% to 5%, and the minimum purchase price to receive the bonus remains at \$5.50.
-Single ride subway and bus tickets will remain unchanged at \$3.00.
+The base subway, local bus and paratransit fares remained unchanged at \$2.75 per trip and the base express bus fare remained unchanged at \$6.50 per trip.
+The Pay-Per-Ride MetroCard bonus decreased from 11% to 5%, and the minimum purchase price to receive the bonus remained at \$5.50.
+Single ride subway and bus tickets remained unchanged at \$3.00.
 MTA New York City Transit increased the cost of 30-day and calendar monthly unlimited ride MetroCards from \$116.50 to \$121, the cost of a 7-day unlimited ride MetroCard from \$31 to \$32, and the 7-day Express Bus Plus unlimited ride MetroCard from \$57.25 to \$59.50.

-At MTA Metro-North Railroad and MTA Long Island Rail Road, all weekly and monthly passes are expected to increase 3.75% or less, and monthly tickets no more than \$15.
-One way tickets are expected to have a range of increases due to the need for fares to round to \$0.25 increments.
-Oneway fares into New York City are expected to have a range of increases up to 6.45%.
-Other ticket types such as intermediates, half fares and other discounted tickets may have larger increases up to 10%, again due to the need to round to \$0.25 increments on a low ticket price.
-For these oneway fares, any increase greater than 6.0% would be not more than \$0.50 per ride.
-Increased fares also apply to UniTickets and MNR-managed connecting services.
+At MTA Metro-North Railroad and MTA Long Island Rail Road, all weekly and monthly passes increased 3.75% or less, and monthly tickets no more than \$15.
+One way tickets had a range of increases due to the need for fares to round to \$0.25 increments.
+One-way fares into New York City had a range of increases up to 6.45%.
+Other ticket types such as intermediates, half fares and other discounted tickets had larger increases up to 10%, again due to the need to round to \$0.25 increments on a low ticket price.
+For these one-way fares, any increase greater than 6.0% was not more than \$0.50 per ride.
+Increased fares also apply to UniTickets and MTA Metro-North Railroad-managed connecting services.
 CityTicket remains unchanged at \$4.25.

 • Other Income.
 MTA receives revenues from concessions to vendors and from advertising and other space it rents in subway and commuter rail cars, buses, stations and other facilities.
-Concession revenues from Grand Central Terminal (the main station for MTA Metro-North Railroad) and Pennsylvania Station (the main station for MTA Long Island Rail Road), however, are not included within these amounts pledged.
+Concession revenues from Grand Central Terminal (the main station for MTA Metro-North Railroad) and Penn Station (the main station for MTA Long Island Rail Road), however, are not included within these amounts pledged.